 The folks at Walrus Audio have been on fire in 2022, with 3 new releases already in the first 20 days of the year.
 And if the first two were just an update of existing models, the Mako M1 High-Fidelity Modulation Machine is a brand new device that integrates the already impressive Mako line.
-The pedal is available for pre-order at Sweetwater, with units shipping on February the 15th.

 As expected and in line with previous Mako releases, the M1 is a highly tweakable stereo effect with presets and MIDI compatibility that delivers several types of modulation effects: Phaser, Chorus, Tremolo, Vibrato, Rotary and Filter, jaw-droppingly hosted in a compact case.